 The accompanying unaudited interim condensed consolidated financial statements do not include all the information and notes required by Generally Accepted Accounting Principles ("GAAP") in the U.S. The accompanying year-end balance sheet was derived from audited financial statements but does not include all disclosures required by U.S. GAAP.
-The unaudited interim condensed consolidated financial statements have been prepared on the same basis as the audited annual financial statements and, in the opinion of management, reflect all adjustments, which include only normal recurring adjustments, necessary for the fair statement of the Company's financial position as of September 30, 2023 March 31, 2024, the results of its operations for the three and nine months ended September 30, 2023 March 31, 2024 and 2022 2023 and its cash flows for the nine months ended September 30, 2023 March 31, 2024 and 2022 2023.
-The results for the three and nine months ended September 30, 2023 March 31, 2024 are not necessarily indicative of results to be expected for the year ending December 31, 2023 December 31, 2024, any other interim periods or any future year or period.
-The accompanying unaudited interim condensed consolidated financial statements of the Company should be read in conjunction with the audited financial statements and notes thereto included in the Company's Annual Report thereto included in the Company's Annual Report on Form 10-K for the year ended December 31, 2022 December 31, 2023 filed with the Securities and Exchange Commission on March 16, 2023 March 22, 2024.
+The unaudited interim condensed consolidated financial statements have been prepared on the same basis as the audited annual financial statements and, in the opinion of management, reflect all adjustments, which include only normal recurring adjustments, necessary for the fair statement of the Company's financial position as of March 31, 2024 June 30, 2024, the results of its operations for the three and six months ended March 31, 2024 June 30, 2024 and 2023 and its cash flows for the three six months ended March 31, 2024 June 30, 2024 and 2023.
+The results for the three and six months ended March 31, 2024 June 30, 2024 are not necessarily indicative of results to be expected for the year ending December 31, 2024, any other interim periods or any future year or period.
+The accompanying unaudited interim condensed consolidated financial statements of the Company should be read in conjunction with the audited financial statements and notes thereto included in the Company's Annual Report

+Company's Annual Report on Form 10-K for the year ended December 31, 2023 filed with the Securities and Exchange Commission on March 22, 2024.